Soil-Security/bpf-go-socket/README.md

-# bpf-go-socket-filter
+# bpf-go-socket

 The `socket-filter` program demonstrates how to load an eBPF program from an ELF file, and attach it to a raw socket.

 `BPF_PROG_TYPE_SOCKET_FILTER` was the first program type to be added to the Linux kernel.
 When you attach a BPF program to a raw socket, you get access to